Employment Law Master Class

 PART 2: Federal anti-discrimination and leave laws

-Title VII employment discrimination based on race, color, religion, national origin and sex, including sexual orientation and gender identity
+Title VII employment discrimination based on age, race, color, religion, disability, national origin and sex

-The Americans with Disabilities Act (ADA) and making reasonable accommodations, including when you can turn down a request
+The Americans with Disabilities Act (ADA) and making reasonable accommodations

 PART 3: Discipline, discharge and RIFs

-Employee handbooks and discipline, including must-have rules for discipline and behavior
+Employee handbooks and discipline, including some all-new rules

 Progressive discipline that’s fairly applied